-Prereg.
+Prereq.
 Art 101, 102, 103.

 Examination of three-dimensional design problem with special attention to environments, packaging and display.
+Offered on demand only.

 Arts 0261 - Art History I (4)

 The Art History courses are designed to acquaint the student with a knowledge of the contexts of work of art and the continual discarding and rediscovery of values in that art.
 Course I covers ancient through 14th century.